Introduction video

 Outputs

-The G-Click will send a character or mouse click to a PC/tablet/phone*.
-This can be used by assistive technology software of your choice.
+The G-Click will send a keyboard character or mouse click to a PC/tablet/phone*.
+This can be used by assistive technology software of your choice. * If an Apple product must have USB-C

 The G-Click also has a relay output.
 This allows the G-Click to be used like any other 3.5mm mechanical switch.